mathigatti/CellularAutomataClustering/README.md

 Some time ago I created a [small script](https://gist.github.com/mathigatti/439a0e81556f2698c7db4f41189d201f) to convert numbers into automata rules which generate different patterns.
 Using this I can try generating an infinite number of different patterns, the problem is that most of them are not really intereseting and I have not time to check them one by one.
 That's why here I try to automatize the process of finding out the intereseting cellular automatas.

 ## Clusterization
 Cellular automata patterns are clusterized based on features related to beauty such as fractal dimensionality and compression efficiency.
+You can read more about why to use these features in [Forsythe, Alex, et al. "Predicting beauty: fractal dimension and visual complexity in art."
+British journal of psychology 102.1 (2011): 49-70](https://www.researchgate.net/publication/49761486_Predicting_beauty_Fractal_dimension_and_visual_complexity_in_art).)

 ### Cluster Examples